savonet/ocaml-cry/README.md

 ocaml-cry

-This package contains an OCaml low level implementation of the shout protocol.
+This package contains an OCaml implementation of the various icecast & shoutcast source client protocols.

 Please read the COPYING file before using this software.